 I’m not sure how we’re getting things done most days.
 Some things are definitely easier now that the girls are older, but in other ways it’s also harder as they both are commanding our attention in different ways.
-Mia mopes around the house like a teenager sighing that she’s bored.
+The older one mopes around the house like a teenager sighing that she’s bored.
 We realize that we need to schedule more playdates for her, but it’s been hard to commit to plans and host playdates when our schedules are so up in the air.
-Claudine freaks out every time Mark leaves the apartment, even if it’s just to throw out the garbage, so thinking up alternate forms of childcare other than the few people who she is familiar with has been stressful.
+The younger one freaks out every time Mark leaves the apartment, even if it’s just to throw out the garbage, so thinking up alternate forms of childcare other than the few people who she is familiar with has been stressful.
 Lately we’re feeling like our heads are spinning.
 I’m not really complaining even though all personal projects have been put on hold.
 I am working and with that brings relief, a bit of a cushion and being able to exhale as I’ve realized that I’ve been holding my breath for two months.
 But it’s hectic, always hectic.

 Mark and I will start each day checking in.